okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Telephony Inline Hook is EA in Preview

 While Okta provides out-of-the-box telephony functionality, many customers need the ability to integrate their existing telecommunications provider with Okta to deliver SMS and Voice messages.
-The Telephony Inline Hook allows customers to generate One-Time Passcodes (OTPs) within Okta, and then use their existing telecommunications provider to deliver the messages for MFA enrollment/verification, password reset, and account unlock.
-This allows customers to use their existing telephony solution within Okta, whether that’s due to the time a customer has already invested in their existing telephony solution, the need to use a specific regional provider, or simply the desire to maintain flexibility.
+The Telephony Inline Hook allows customers to generate One-Time Passcodes within Okta, and then use their existing telecommunications provider to deliver the messages for MFA enrollment/verification, password reset, and account unlock.
+This allows customers to use their existing telephony solution within Okta, due to the time they've already invested in their existing telephony solution, the need to use a specific regional provider, or simply the desire to maintain flexibility.
+See Telephony Inline Hook with Twilio.
 See [Telephony Inline Hook with Twilio](/docs/guides/telephony-inline-hook/nodejs/main/).

 #### Splunk available for Log Streaming is EA in Preview